oneeve8/kobble-data/content/videonarrativehowto.md

 [images of doing various things, dropping links, moving files and folders, saving a video link.]

 In this video, you will learn the following:
-A Brief introduction to Kobble
+You will be given a brief introduction to Kobble

-How to create a:
+You will learn how to create a:
 GitHub Repo
 Channel
 Track